YottaDB/YDBDoc/AdminOpsGuide/encryption.rst

 When a YottaDB process first opens a shared library providing an encryption plugin, it ensures that the library resides in $ydb_dist/plugin or a subdirectory thereof.
 This ensures that any library implementing an encryption plugin requires the same permissions to install, and is protected by the same access controls as the YottaDB installation itself.

-On all platforms on which YottaDB supports encryption, compiling the source reference implementation produces the shared library plugins, libgtmcrypt_gcrypt_AES256CFB.so and libgtmcrypt_openssl_AES256CFB.so.
-On installation on platforms other than AIX, libgtmcrypt.so is a symbolic link to libgtmcrypt_gcrypt_AES256CFB.so; on AIX, the symbolic link is to libgtmcrypt_openssl_AESCFB.so.
+On all platforms on which YottaDB supports encryption, compiling the source reference implementation produces the shared library plugins, libgtmcrypt_gcrypt_AES256CFB.so and libgtmcrypt_openssl_AES256CFB.so. libgtmcrypt.so is a symbolic link to libgtmcrypt_gcrypt_AES256CFB.so.

 .. note::
    Encrypted database files are compatible between different endian platforms as long as they use the same key and the same cipher.
 The sample shell scripts in the reference implementation use the standard shell (/bin/sh).